 - 1. The student must communicate with their Advisor.
-After this communication occurs, the Advisor will mark the student as eligible to register for the upcoming term. - 2.
-The student must register within the dates of the open registration period.
+After this communication occurs, the Advisor will mark the student as eligible to register for the upcoming term. - The student must register within the dates of the open registration period.
 These occur during weeks seven and eight of each term and are announced on the web portal page.
 The student must have a Self-Service account in order to register http://selfservice.frontier.edu/ (Students need to sign up only once for their entire academic career). - 3.
 Students must follow their program of study unless prior approval has been obtained from the appropriate Associate Dean (during the didactic period) or Clinical Director (during clinical). - 4.
-Maximum course load for any student is 9 credit hours AND maximum 3 courses.
+Maximum didactic course load for any student is 9 credit hours AND maximum 3 courses.
+The maximum clinical course load for any student is 13 hours.
 Anything exceeding these criteria must be approved by the appropriate Associate Dean or Clinical Director.